khackethal/project-4-server/README.md

 My main priority was creating a seamless user experience, allowing a journey through the app that makes sense, and interlinking all related components.
 The most important elements and main targets were:

-- Login and Register functionality, with all content availble after login only as the app experience requires a user profile
+- Login and Register functionality, with all content available after login only as the app experience requires a user profile
-- Customization of the Navbar and SideBar for each user, giving them easy and fast access to all trips they posted and all lists they created
+- Customisation of the Navbar and SideBar for each user, giving them easy and fast access to all trips they posted and all lists they created
 - Displaying all trips on a homepage as easily searchable 'feed'
 - The ability to easily view other users lists, and add any trips within them to the user's own lists
-- Easy travel through the app between trips, lists and other user profiles, with everyting the user would expect to be a link actually being one
+- Easy travel through the app between trips, lists and other user profiles, with everything the user would expect to be a link actually being one
 - Building the entire React frontend with pure CSS from scratch, not using any libraries or frameworks

-A stretch goal I dind't have time to implement was a messaging functionality between users, which I might revisit in the coming weeks.
+A stretch goal I didn't have time to implement was a messaging functionality between users, which I might revisit in the coming weeks.
 Please see below for other future features.

 ### Technologies/ Frameworks/ APIs